Irecco1/Shigger/README.md

 It was coded in around ~~5 days~~ 8 days (I hate debugging my stupid mistakes and typos).
 I will be honest, that I have not tested it fully yet, but everything should work.
 I hope.

-I haven't used artificual intelligence while writing this code and instead I used no intelligence at all
+I haven't used artifical intelligence while writing this code and instead I used no intelligence at all

 # HOW TO USE IT
 The program is quite simple although it needs some things correctly prepared.
 It was my first project in CC Tweaked and Lua and I don't really care about it being flawless.